IMSoP/r3t3/docs/ReadMe.txt

 ** Licensing and Technical Info **
 **********************************

-(C) Copyright Rowan Collins, 2009 <mailto:r3t3@rwec.co.uk>
+(C) Copyright Rowan Collins, 2010 <mailto:r3t3@rwec.co.uk>

-Licensed under the Creative Commons CC-BY-NC or whatever it's called.
+Licensed under the Creative Commons Attribution-Noncommercial-Share Alike License: see http://creativecommons.org/licenses/by-nc-sa/3.0/
 Basically, use it, share it, modify it, but credit me and don't sell it.
 And, preferably, let me know what you think of it, and what you're doing with it...

-To compile the source code you will need a copy of Turbo Delphi Explorer (the free version of Delphi 2006), which is available from  http://www.turboexplorer.com/downloads
+To compile the source code you will need a copy of Delphi; unfortunately, Embarcadero (who now only Delphi) are no longer offering downloads of the free "Turbo Delphi Explorer" which I have been using, which is effectively a slightly restricted version of Delphi 2006.
-I haven't used any custom libraries or anything that's not included in the source code, so you should be able to open the .bdsproj file and build straight away.
+I haven't used any custom libraries or anything that's not included in the source code, so if you do have an appropriate copy of Delphi, you should be able to open the .bdsproj file and build straight away.